Napoleon’s Illegitimate Children: Léon Denuelle & Alexandre Walewski

 the Emperor tenderly loved [his] son.
 I often fetched him to him; he would caress and give him a hundred delicacies, and was much amused with his vivacity and his repartees, which were very witty for his age.
 (2)

 Léon attended a succession of Parisian boarding schools, with the expectation that he might have a legal career.
 In his instructions to the executors of his will, Napoleon wrote, “I should not be sorry were little Léon to enter the magistracy, if that is to his liking.”
 (3) Napoleon also bequeathed 300,000 francs to Léon, for purchase of an estate.
-This legacy did not immediately happen, as the amount was to be taken from money Napoleon claimed was due to him from the “gratitude and sense of honour” of Eugène de Beauharnais and Marie Louise.
+This legacy did not immediately happen, as the amount was to be taken from money Napoleon claimed was due to him from the “gratitude and sense of honour” of his stepson Eugène de Beauharnais and his widow Marie Louise.
 Neither of them came up with the funds, despite a lawsuit by Napoleon’s executor Charles de Montholon.

 In 1821, Méneval assumed Léon’s guardianship.
 This soon became a headache for him, as it had been for his father-in-law, not least because Léon’s taste for luxury and pleasure far exceeded his pocket money of 12,000 francs a year.
 Méneval hired a tutor, whom Léon disliked.
 In January 1823, Léon escaped from his tutor while at the theatre and fled to Mannheim, in Baden, where Eléonore and her husband were living.
 By 1826, Léon was back in Paris and living on his own.